akarazeev/old-akarazeev.github.io/_mipt-scitech-club/10-dl-en.markdown

 New method of information transmitting from different areas of image is proposed (in convolutional networks the Pooling-layer is responsible for that).

-Proposed method allows to recognise overlapped objects more effectively and better process ambiguous images.
+Proposed method allows to recognize overlapped objects more effectively and better process ambiguous images.

-Moreover the authors of this paper use interesting method of regularisation - divergence of recovered vector from low dimensional space between the original one.
+Moreover the authors of this paper use interesting method of regularization - divergence of recovered vector from low dimensional space between the original one.

 Useful video: https://www.youtube.com/watch?v=pPN8d0E3900